nant/nant/README.md

 Why NAnt?
 ---------
-Because Ant was too Java specific.
+Because Ant was too Java-specific.

 Because Ant needed the Java runtime.
 NAnt only needs the .NET or Mono runtime.

 The Latest Version